 Maybe you guessed your solution to be gas.
 Well, consider the size of the roaster first, how much you need to install it, whether you have a reliable gas line, and whether or not you need a gas fitter.
 Next, are there laws governing gas connection?
 Check on that too.

 If you are going electric (like me), it offers you more convenience if you have a small roaster.
 Small ones are easy to plug in and use.
 If there are regulations around gas use in your country or region, electricity comes in as a suitable alternative.
+You can check for a small one here for you or a colleague who badly wants to start roasting.

 4) Choosing A Suitable Roasting Location